Anyone is welcome in my world, but they must follow a few rules, because I’m choosing to no longer be manipulated or shamed for being sensitive.

 5. It’s okay to feel “too much.”

-If you’re not sure how to do that, start with journaling, which can be especially helpful for introverts and HSPs during troubled times.
+If you’re not sure how to do that, start with journaling, which can be especially helpful for introverts and sensitive people during troubled times.
 Trust me, feelings that go unacknowledged don’t just disappear.
-They lay dormant and come out in ways that are almost always negative and destructive.
+Instead they lay dormant and come out in ways that are almost always negative and destructive.
 Have you ever snapped at your spouse and thought, where in the world did that come from?
 Maybe it was because he forgot to bring home that loaf of bread — last week — and you were still holding on to anger.
 Journaling will help you process your emotions, everything from frustration with your spouse to anxiety about the world at large.

 (Here are some tips to get started journaling.)